 Saraphir Qaa-Rishi: Coordinator, Treasurer and Website Manager

 I did my training at Eurythmy West Midlands and Camphill Eurythmy School.
 Following graduation I worked briefly with the Botton Stagegroup and taught classes to people with support needs in Botton and Larchfield Camphill Communities.
 I now live in Edinburgh where I teach Eurythmy at Garvald Edinburgh and The Columcille Centre.
 I mainly work with people with additional support needs, but I also teach on various courses and seminars for staff, work with social eurythmy at staff training days and run public eurythmy workshops.
 I have also taught at a regular Bio-Dynamic Seminar in Scotland and at events at Pishwanton Wood/The Life Science Trust.

 I have a degree in Social Science and I am especially interested in working with eurythmy in organisations as a way of improving organisational health and promoting staff well-being.
 For me eurythmy is a tool for achieving balance and promoting self development as well as an artform.
-When I am not working with eurythmy I am working on my crochet design blog and shop online and am studying coaching and mentoring.
+When I am not working with eurythmy I am working on my crochet design blog and am studying coaching and mentoring.
 I was delighted to be asked to join the council and to do my part in supporting and promoting eurythmy and connecting with colleagues nationally.